razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 * We restrict them to only use what is useful for them and hide away unnecessary underlying details.

 # Detailed Design
-This problem is has multiple pieces to it and in order to come up with a solution I have tried to break it down into questions that we must ask to ourselves and then conclude every question.
+This problem has multiple pieces to it and in order to come up with a solution I have tried to break it down into questions that we must ask to ourselves and then conclude every question.

 Here's the visual representation for decision making of bundling.
 > You can look at the actual source [file of the diagram here](https://drive.google.com/file/d/1AM0ryQCXMbfP4z2PUWpt86KUU5iE8rvR/view?usp=sharing) if you can't see things properly in attached image